theNewDynamic/oregonsadventurecoast.com/content/blog/2017-03-14-wheres-the-best-place-to-check-out-local-music-in-the-coos-bay-north-bend-area.md

 ## [Warehouse 101](https://www.themillcasino.com/dining/warehouse-101/)

 This well known North Bend establishment is part nightclub, part sports bar.
 Located inside [The Mill Casino](https://www.themillcasino.com/), _Warehouse 101_ is a great place to catch live bands every Friday and Saturday night.
 Their massive widescreen TVs and vast selection of craft beer and wings also make it a fun place to catch the game (Tip- The Mill Casino now offers Sports Betting right outside Warehouse 101).
 And if that’s not enough, they offer Trivia Night every Tuesday evening, and hilarious stand-up comedy each Wednesday night!
-[Learn more here](https://www.themillcasino.com/entertainment/sports-betting-is-here/2019-12-21/).

 ## [Liberty Pub](https://www.facebook.com/TheLibertyPub/)